smashse/iac-public/IAC/PULUMI/python/template_gke/README.md

-This is an example model for creating an GKE environment with the GCP provider on Pulumi.
+This is a model for creating in Python an GKE environment with the GCP provider on Pulumi.

 # Install GCP (Optional)